Gilmore Guys: Recurring segments

-Beginning in their coverage of season 5, the hosts read and discuss comments from the now-defunct Television Without Pity, also referred to as TWoP, which continues to maintain their forums, including one for Gilmore Girls, in archived form.
+Beginning in their coverage of season 5, the Guys read and discuss comments from the now-defunct Television Without Pity, also referred to as TWoP, which continues to maintain their forums, including one for Gilmore Girls, in archived form.
 These comments were all posted at the time that episodes originally aired.
 Occasionally, Porter will come across comments that he posted, and either he or Adejuyigbe will read them on air.
-To open the segment, they play clips from popular songs or films and replace words from the songs with "TWoP".
+To open the segment, the Guys play clips from popular songs or films and replace words from the songs with "TWoP".